Contains no anticoagulant or preservative.

 Contains clot activator and gel for separating serum from cells, but not anticoagulant.
 Do not use gel-barrier tubes to submit specimens for therapeutic drag monitoring.
 Always check the test description to determine whether a gel-barrier tube is acceptable.

 Serum.
 May be used for assays requiring serum unless otherwise staled.
-Separate scrum from cells within 15 to 30 minutes of venipuncture (see Preparing Scrum.)
+Separate serum from cells within 15 to 30 minutes of venipuncture (see Preparing Serum.)
 Serum may be sent in the centrifuge rube with an intact barrier (correct separation upon centrifugation) between cells and serum or in a plastic transport tube.
 If specimen is centrifuged before clotting is complete, a fibrin clot will form on top of the cell.
 This finding is frequent in hanolyzed specimens.
 Also, the gel barrier may not be intact and could cause improper separation of serum and cells, possibly affecting test results.

 Contains K2 EDTA.